The School Based Mentor Program, from birth to adulthood.

 At around five years of age, on their fifth birthday for most, some leaving it a little later, children would begin the next phase by joining a class of young learners, aged five to eight with two teachers managing a group of forty eight with a Mentor, whose task might also include being the Parent Liaison Person (PLP) for the family and the teachers.
 This role would ensure that the learner has the support necessary to fulfill his/her learning needs and support through parent teacher contact.
 Such issues as nutrition, bullying, financial support and so on are within the Mentors’ role but more importantly are learning and the maximising of resources for the learners.
 During this phase the case load for each Mentor would increase to thirty families for each year, maximum being ninety.

 At around nine years of age children would move forward to the second phase of their primary school education with two teachers educating up to fifty four children per group.
-The role of their Mentor would not change significantly and the case study would remain much the same, maximizing out at ninety.
+The role of their Mentor would not change significantly and the case study would remain much the same, maximising out at ninety.
+It may be better in some cases for a Primary School Mentor for the total six years.
 The parent teacher liaison aspect would continue as would the provision of essential learning assistance to ensure the best possible outcomes.

 At around twelve years of age children would have mastered all of the basic learning skills necessary to set them up for divergent learning experiences.
-For the following two to three years they would join the Puberty Years phase of learning with the nineteen basic modules to be explored and mastered.
-The Puberty Years Mentors would have the maximum case load of sixty teenagers and their role would be as before but emphatically focused on the development of the teenager psyche and the materials of the puberty curriculum.
-In this phase there would be no subject based learning classes as the real life topics to be explored will carry all of the essential numeracy and literacy components within them.
-The loop for parenthood would be firmly established in all teenagers through the Puberty Years curriculum modules, especially modules “Only You, Your Body and Puberty”, “Relationships and You” and Your Life Skills for Adulthood.
+For the following two to three years they would join the Puberty Years phase of development with the nineteen basic modules of the Set for Life Curriculum to be explored and mastered.
+The Puberty Years Mentors would have the maximum case load of sixty teenagers and their role would be as before but emphatically focused on the development of the teenager psyche and the materials of the Set for Life Curriculum.
+In this phase there would be no subject based learning classes as the real life topics to be explored would carry all of the essential numeracy and literacy components within them.
+The loop for parenthood would be firmly established in all teenagers through the curriculum modules, especially modules “Only You, Your Body and Puberty”, “Relationships and You” and Your Life Skills for Adulthood.

-At a point between their seventeenth and nineteenth birthday the young men and women would be ready to spend a year or two, some calling this their gap year, to explore and experience the wider world, to partake in community service volunteer type projects, to spend time in an armed service experience or to be a Mentor’s assistant for a year or two, to go back-packing, picking fruit or getting involved in other country life, or just to have a holiday, possibly travel.
-During this phase there would remain a Mentor as there has been throughout their whole learning journey.
-As young adults the Mentors’ role is now more strongly that of a coach and confidant, an assistant, a person of the world who can speak of real life experiences and give wise counsel.
+On completion of their senior secondary school stage most would begin their careers or commence further studies.
+Some might choose to delay that move, spending a year or two to explore and experience the wider world, to partake in a community service or volunteer type project, to spend time in an armed service experience, to go back-packing, picking fruit or getting involved in other country life, or just to have a holiday, possibly travel.
+Choosing the "Free tuition for a University Degree" proposal might be an option for some.* As young adults the Mentors’ role is now more strongly that of a coach and confidant, an assistant, a person of the world who can speak of real life experiences and give wise counsel, similar to the Rover Scout model.
 The case load of the adult mentors would be fifty but they might be contracted part time and either have other employment or be retired from their usual work.